 Find out which companies supply your gas, electricity and water and check your contract to find out if it is your responsibility to contact them to register yourselves as new tenants.
 It is always advisable to give the utility companies the names of all housemates, so that everyone is responsible for paying bills.
 If you wish to change energy provider, it is worth checking with your landlord/agent first.
 Check out uswitch.com, to see if another provider will work out cheaper.

-According to Save The Student!
-The average monthly bills are as follows\:
+The cost of average monthly bills are estimated as: